Joy In Our Journey.com

 "ai, two-letter a that we may not use at the end of English words."

-Since the spelling program I have used for so long teaches the students all about breaking words down into syllables and phonograms, and that isn't done at all with Phonetic Zoo, I see this to be one of Phonetic Zoo's weaknesses.
+Since Spell to Write and Read teaches the students all about breaking words down into syllables and phonograms, and that isn't done at all with Phonetic Zoo, I see this to be one of Phonetic Zoo's weaknesses.
 There is tremendous benefit of breaking words down into syllables and "sound bites."
 We've known many children who have done this with our spelling program and have greatly excelled with it.
 Phonetic Zoo parent/teacher materials recalled how spelling bees 100 years ago were so beneficial in teaching students how to read and spell well.
 They have tried to model Phonetic Zoo around the old-fashioned spelling bee.
 However, any old-fashioned spelling bees I've read about in books or have seen in movies made each competitor break down the word into syllables and spell each syllable separately.
 For example, "spelling" would have been recited:

 "spell - S-P-E-L-L, ing - I-N-G, spelling."